 You get the chance to talk with your child’s teachers and learn your child’s strengths and weaknesses.
 This gives you an insight into the parts of their learning where you can assist your daughter or son.
 For example, if your child is in primary school, his or her teacher may suggest putting aside time to read to them to improve their comprehension and vocabulary.

-Going to an interview with your child’s teachers also opens up communication between you and the school.
+Going to a parent teacher interview also opens up communication between you and the school.
 This will give you a better idea of the academic and classroom support that’s available and the expectations for homework and conduct.
 If required, you can also enquire about special support services.

 Your teacher will be able to ask you questions about your child’s home life.
 This will give the teachers a better understanding of the child’s behaviour patterns, which will be helpful in directing your child’s development and education.